krotovks/kPerf_for_Oracle/README.md

-# :fire: kPerf For Oracle :fire:
+# :fire: kPerf For Oracle 2.1.0:fire:

 kPerf provides a graphical view of activity in Oracle Database.
-In the current implementation, statistics are collected at the instance level, including waits and some key statistics for sqlid:phv. kPerf is free to use but protected by Pyarmor with an integrated license that expires on 2025-08-01 yyyy.mm.dd.
+In the current implementation, statistics are collected at the instance level, including waits and some key statistics for sqlid:phv. kPerf is free to use but protected by Pyarmor with an integrated license that expires on 2026-03-01 yyyy.mm.dd.
 The license will be updated in the next release. kPerf is designed for monitoring Oracle in a specific way, focusing on performance rather than just sending warning emails.
 1. Module: SQL and Wait Events: